Spread the word!!!

 As an indie actor, you will most likely not be doing "Shakespeare", or be asked to "cry on demand", or stretch your personal abilities and talents too far.

 Here's an (indie) Acting Secret: Most actors "play themselves in the role", and then tweak their performance as needed, and requested.
-And everyone can (and does, already) do that. (many "moviestars" do this, and 'discovered' first-time actors)
+And everyone can (and does, already) do that. (many "moviestars" do this, and 'discovered' first-time actors, and celebrities, models and singers and other performers who get into acting)

-(I've been informed that the above, and the rest of "this", is 'my opinion' – so be it and whatever (that should actually be self-evident and not need pointing out) – beyond the above, there are schools, and classes, and different acting methods, like so-called Method acting, Classical acting, Stanislavski's system, the Meisner method, and others — see descriptions and more information at the Acting pages at Wikipedia)
+(There has been some comment that the above, and the rest of "this", is 'our opinion' – so be it and whatever (that should actually be self-evident and not need pointing out) — however, this information is probably more true than not, especially for "non-actors" — an argument could be made that it is less true for "professional actors" — beyond the above, there are schools, and classes, and different acting methods, like so-called Method acting, Classical acting, Stanislavski's system, the Meisner method, and others — see descriptions and more information at the Acting pages at Wikipedia)

 In a very-small-budget indie film, if the role is particularly 'difficult', then an actor with more ability, talent, and/or experience will probably be cast — that may, or may not, be you.
 Sometimes we don't even know that we are good at something until we try it.
 Sometimes we don't know that we like, or love, something until we try it.